itstudentacc/protocol-implementation/client/README.md

 ## Future

-- File transfer between clients
-- Proper frontend
+- Proper frontend for the client either with a GUI or a web interface